se-tuebingen/bsl-tools/docs/src/preamble.md

 The module is distributed as a single JavaScript file and an optional additional Racket file for use with Scribble.

+The documentation and demos are available at <https://se-tuebingen.github.io/bsl-tools/>.

 You can download them from [Releases](https://github.com/se-tuebingen/bsl-tools/releases), the current test build shows the "Development Build" and corresponds to the state of the main branch, you can download semantic versioned editions.